reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 # Agenda:

-A more detailed agenda will follow [here]() using the european time zone.

 ## Monday 23rd June: Plenary Sessions

 The plenary sessions will introduce ORSO and summarise our activities since the [last meeting](https://www.reflectometry.org/workshops/workshop_2024/).
 There will also be some scientific talks on subjects of interest to the ORSO community (speakers to be confirmed).
 Since the agenda is scheduled to try to cover all time zones, we acknowledge that it may be difficult to attend all these sessions.
-We will therefore record the plenary session and post the videos here after the meeting.
+We will therefore record the plenary sessions and post the videos here after the meeting.
+Where feasible we will repeat the breakout discussion sessions in different time zones or attempt to schedule at a time accessible to all.
+Please bear with us for unsociable meeting times!

 ### Plenary Session 1
 08:00-11:00 (UK), 09:00-12:00 (Europe), 04:00-07:00 (US East coast), 17:00-20:00 (Australia East coast):

-Recordings of the talks will be uploaded to the orso youtube channel.
+**Recordings of all talks will be uploaded to the orso youtube channel.**

 #### Confirmed Speakers
 - **Tom Arnold** Introduction
 - Scientific talk 1
 - Scientific talk 2
-- Scientific talk 3
 - The ORSO Chairs.
 Summary of progress since the last meeting
   - Data Formats:
   - Education and Outreach: